arcanesprite/irrlicht-1.0/README.md

 ---

-### In this ReadMe we will go over how to run Irrlicht in Visual Studio Code.
+### In this ReadMe we will go over how to run Irrlicht in Visual Studio.

 ### Start the following playlist: https://www.youtube.com/watch?v=KTNloEvRsfw